-Compared to the changes in the proper ice ages, the so-called Little Ice Age (LIA) is a very short-lived and puny climate and social perturbation.
-The term was introduced into scientific literature by François E Matthes in 1939 in relation to glacier advances in the Sierra Nevada, California.
-However, it is somewhat misleading and is open to misuse as it implies much greater similarities to a full ice age than really exist: some climate scientists argue the name should be abandoned (see discussion by Matthews & Briffa 2005).
+Compared to the changes in the proper ice ages, the so-called "little ice age" (LIA) is a very short-lived and very puny climate and social perturbation.
+The term was introduced into the scientific literature by François E. Matthes in 1939 in relation to glacier advances in the Sierra Nevada, California.
+However it is somewhat misleading and is open to misuse as it implies much greater similarities to a full ice age than really exist: hence some climate scientists argue the name should be abandoned (see discussion by Matthews and Briffa, 2005).

-The black line in figure 3b shows the best estimate of the variation in the average air surface temperature in the northern hemisphere since AD850.
-This is a combination by Masson-Delmotte et al. (2013) of 18 separate reconstructions and was presented in the fifth assessment report (AR5) of the International Panel on Climate Change (IPCC).
-Each of these reconstructions employs multiple temperature proxies, including data from boreholes, corals and sclerosponges, ice cores, insect numbers, instrumental data, pollens, lake levels, loess (wind-blown silt), glacier extents, plant macrofossils, diatoms, molluscs, foraminifera, dinoflagellates, ostracods, heavy minerals, grain-size, trace elements speleothems, dendrochronology and historical records (recorded freeze/thaw dates, harvest yields and dates, etc) (see review of techniques by Jones & Mann 2004).
-The colours give the probability density function (pdf) in each year, which allows for both the computed uncertainties in each reconstruction and the differences between the reconstructions.
+The black line in figure 3(b) shows the best estimate of the variation in the average air surface temperature in the northern hemisphere since 850 AD.
+This is a combination by Masson-Delmotte et al. (2013) of 18 separate reconstructions and was presented in the 5th assessment report (AR5) of the International Panel on Climate Change (IPCC).
+Each of these reconstructions employs multiple temperature proxies, including data from boreholes, corals and sclerosponges, ice cores, insect numbers, instrumental data, pollens, lake levels, loess (wind-blown silt), glacier extents, plant macrofossils, diatoms, molluscs, foraminifera, dinoflagellates, ostracods, heavy minerals, grain-size, trace elements in speleothems, dendrochronology and historical records (recorded freeze/thaw dates, harvest yields and dates, etc.) (see review of techniques by Jones and Mann, 2004).
+The colours give the probability density function (pdf) in each year, that allow for both the computed uncertainties in each reconstruction and the differences between the reconstructions.
 The larger the peak pdf, the narrower is the distribution and so the closer the agreement between the various reconstructions.
-Temperatures in figure 3 are presented as the anomaly with respect to the average for 1961-1990, $\Delta T{\rm NH}$.
-It should be recognized that figure 3b represents a truly outstanding scientific achievement; it is arrived at through a huge variety of paleoclimate techniques and a colossal number of measurements from all over the porthern hemisphere "The Samalas eruntion northern hemisphere.
-The LIA can be seen in figure 3 as the dip in temperatures reaching minimum values around 1700.
-The first thing to note is that the best estimate of the amplitude of the dip is, at most, 0.5°C; this should be compared to the temperature decreases in ice ages of about 8°C shown in figure 2.
-Note also that the LIA persists for 500 years at most, compared to the 20000 years of the last ice age.
-Several causes of the LIA have been proposed, including lows in solar radiation, heightened volcanic activity, changes in the ocean circulation, the inherent internal variability in global climate and increased human populations at high latitudes through the deforestation they brought about.
+Temperatures in figure 3 are presented as the anomaly with respect to the average for 1961-1990, $\Delta T{\rm NH}$ .
+It should be recognised that figure 3(b) represents a truly outstanding scientific achievement; it is arrived at though a huge variety of paleoclimate techniques and a colossal number of measurements from all over the northern hemisphere.

-2 The variation of global temperatures over the past 420 000 years deduced from ice cores taken at Vostok station, Antarctica.
-(From Petit et al. 1999)
+2. The variation of global temperatures over the past 0.42 million years deduced from ice cores taken at Vostok station, Antarctica (from Petit et al., 1999).